wanmingz/investment_assistant/README.md

 **To democratize investment understanding through technology, enabling more people to participate in wealth distribution based on cognition rather than privilege.**

-### Our Belief
+### Core Elements

-I believe investing is one of the fairest systems in the world.
-In the market, price doesn't care about your background, where you grew up, your school, or your network.
-Everyone sees the same price.
-Everyone has access to information.

-What truly makes the difference is understanding — and understanding can be improved through learning and effort.

-### How We Achieve This

-Technology and AI accelerate this fairness:

-- **Tech makes information transparent** - Unified interfaces for managing investment data
+1. **Democratize Investment Understanding**
-- **AI lowers the learning barrier** - Tools that help understand markets and trends
+   - Provide tools that help users understand markets, trends, and trading opportunities
+   - Offer structured information management (trend reports, trade ideas, records)

+2. **Eliminate Information Asymmetry**
+   - Unified information management interface
+   - Real-time stock data queries
+   - Transparent trade records and analysis

+3. **Reduce Emotional Bias**
-- **Automation removes emotional bias** - Systematic recording and structured decision-making
+   - Systematic recording and management to reduce impulsive decisions

-In the past, wealth was distributed by connections and privilege.
-Today, through technology and investing, wealth is increasingly distributed by cognition.
+   - Structured trade idea management (setting stop-loss, target prices, etc.)

+4. **From Observers to Active Participants**
+   - Not just watching prices, but understanding, recording, analyzing, and executing
+   - Transform from passive observation to active investment decision management

-### Our Goal
+### One-Line Summary

-To build tools that help more people gain clarity, make smarter decisions, and participate in this fairness — not just as observers, but as active participants shaping their own financial future.
+**"Transform investing from a game based on connections and privilege into a fair arena based on cognition and understanding."**

+This product embodies the belief that "investing is a fair system" by providing tools that lower the learning barrier, enabling more people to participate in investing through improved cognition rather than relying on background or connections.
 ## Features

 ### 1. 🤖 GPT Trends & Ideas